-A 'Punk'd' Reboot Is In The Works With A Fun Twist On How You’ll See The Show On-Screen
+A 'Punk'd' Reboot Is Happening With A Fun Twist On How You’ll See The Show On-Screen

 Don't worry, Ashton Kutcher and his trucker hat aren't going to pop out after you read this latest report, this news is very much real.
 A Punk'd reboot is in the works at MTV and, according to TVLine, it's part of the network's attempt to reinvent some of their old classics.
 So no, this isn't the Punk'd early aughts kids grew up with, it's for a new generation who wants their MTV in a different way.